4.3. Visualization Views Overview

 • Axes Grid :

 This option will turn on/off an axes grid label for all geometries currently being shown in the Render Window.
 This option is NOT the same as the Data Axes Grid option found in the Render Properties tab.
-Note: If you only have one geometry showing in the Render Window, the two will coincide.
+Notes: If you only have one geometry showing in the Render Window, the two will coincide.
+Also if you have any Volume data views near any of the borders of the bounding box for all the geometries then depending on how you define the opacity function for the active array on that representation, the full dataset bounds may not be visible and therefore the grid axes may seem offset from what is actually rendered.

 Global Grid Axes